replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 The installation script never updates existing versions of Docker and containerd on the cluster.

 For a complete list of add-ons that can be included in the Kubernetes installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.

+### Application Updates

+You can also update the version of your application at the same time that you update your cluster.

 ## Update